rafet2005/test-repo2/chipseq_test.md

 -S: SAM\_file

-After this step, bowtie print alignment result statistics on the screen.
+After this step, bowtie print alignment results in statistics on the screen.
 A file called output\_unsorted.sam is created.
 Take a look at the header of the output\_unsorted.sam using the head command.

 ```